Instructions for Authors

 exceeding 10 double-column pages IJSEI format.
 Extra charges might be

-made for additional pages and/or formating paper.
+made for additional pages and/or formatting paper.
 Download IJSEI paper template.
 (Submitted

 papers need to be in MS Word format with file extension .doc or .docx)